The Whiteside Bothy

 Open plan living area

-The superb open plan living area comprises the kitchen leading to a dining area and seating area.
+The open plan living area comprises the kitchen leading to a dining area and seating area.
 The fully-equipped kitchen is decorated in traditional Shaker style.
 It is fully equipped with a stainless steel electric oven and hob, small dishwasher, refrigerator and storage space.
 Please note that there is currently no freezer provision in the property.
 A washing machine and dryer are available in the laundry area on the first floor.
-Guests receive a complimentary welcome hamper of local goodies on arrival.
 The kitchen leads directly to the dining area (for up to 8 guests) and cosy seating area with log burner.

 The first-floor galleried snug / TV from has a large flatscreen TV with Sky television, DVD player and computer with broadband internet connection.